Vonage/vbc-developer/_documentation/en/concepts/guides/create-an-access-token.md

 ## Next Steps

-Now that you have configured authentication, you must [subscribe to the Provisioning API](/vonage-business-cloud/vbc-apis/getting-started/subscribe-api) before you can use the Account, Extension, and User APIs.
+Now that you have create an access token, you are ready to [make an API request](/concepts/guides/make-an-api-request).